ddeleon267/ddeleon-cli-app/NOTES.md

 For right now maybe just go through and work on beer class?

 Or/also, figure out the scraping for the beers, then the locations, then figure out the whole zipcode piece?

+9/20
+Basically just played with file structure and dependencies today